bolt/core/README.md

 To set up initially, run `yarn install` to get the required dependencies / `node_modules`.
 Then:

-  - Run `node_modules/.bin/encore dev --watch`
+  - Run `yarn run watch`

-See the other options by running `node_modules/.bin/encore`.
+See the other options by running `yarn run`.